YassineDabbous/laravel-dynamic-fields/README.md

 # Laravel Dynamic Fields

-Reduce the overall size of your SQL query by selecting only what you need.
+Make your API simple & Reduce the overall size of your SQL query by selecting only what you need.

 ### ✨ Features